vaz/pipestalk/README.md

 ```
 $ bundle exec ruby example.rb
-This
+THIS
 is
-some
+SOME
-example
+Example
-data
+Data
 this
 is
 some
 example
 data
-^Ctest.rb:30:in `join': Interrupt
+^Cexample.rb:30:in `join': Interrupt
-	from test.rb:30:in `<main>'
+	from example.rb:30:in `<main>'
 ```

 ## Contributing